engineerofstuff/r710-fan-control/README.md

 Use `watch -n1 "sensors | grep core"` to watch the cpu temps and modify the speed config

+I removed the authentication from ipmi commands and just used sudo instead because I'm lazy.
+This might or might not work for you.

 If you are going to use this as a service, install the file`fan-control.service`.
 Make sure to modify it for your specific OS.

 * * *